-1 of Chicago's bloodiest years ends with 764 homicides
+1 of Chicago's bloodiest years ends with 762 homicides

-CHICAGO (AP) — One of the bloodiest years on record in Chicago ended with 762 homicides and more than 3,500 shooting incidents.
+CHICAGO (AP) — One of the most violent years in Chicago history ended with a sobering tally: 762 homicides, the most in two decades in the city and more than New York and Los Angeles combined.

-Police released crime statistics on Sunday that reveal rampant gun violence.
-Not only were nearly 200 more homicides and more than 1,000 more shooting incidents than there were in 2015, but the total number of homicides was the highest since 1997.
+The nation’s third largest city also saw 1,100 more shooting incidents last year than it did in 2015, according to data released Sunday by the Chicago Police Department.
+The statistics underline a story of bloodshed that has put Chicago at the center of a national dialogue about gun violence.

-The statistics also show that the bulk of the homicides were in five of the city’s poorest neighborhoods on the South and West sides, where violent street gangs are most active.
+The numbers are staggering, even for those who followed the steady news accounts of weekends ending with dozens of shootings and monthly death tolls that hadn’t been seen in years.
+The increase in homicides compared to 2015, when 485 were reported, is the largest spike in 60 years.

-The police department has long lamented the flood of illegal guns into the city.
-Sunday’s statistics show that the 8,300 illegal guns recovered in 2016 represents a 20 percent increase from the year before.
+Police and city officials have lamented the flood of illegal guns into the city, and the crime statistics appeared to support their claims: Police recovered 8,300 illegal guns in 2016, a 20 percent increase from the previous year.

 Most Read Stories